The Tooth of a Toad [Ako re’Oghwokpo]

 There is an old African tale in former times used as a universal allegory.
 There was once a flourishing pond with environs full of animals that provided enough for all their needs.
 Strife was minimal.

 A Monitor Lizard in the pond had a big reputation for perpetrating wickedness, slander and treachery against other animals that inhabited the environs of the pond.
 The pain of others was his chief daily joy.
 His stripes, complexion, eyes and movements made him look both alien and wretched–perhaps the source of his deformed personality.

-Lying by raising reasonable doubt or obfuscating facts was the essential deception he used to harm and ruin others for no good reason at all.
-He also had gotten many animals severely punished and banished from the pond despite their innocence.
-Above all, he was a master flatterer who could easily get former victims to support him and his many schemes.
-Alas, the animals that lived by the pond accepted the Monitor Lizard’s evil ways as inevitable possibly because they dreaded him.
+Lying by raising reasonable doubt or obfuscating facts was the essential deception he used to harm and ruin others.
+Just for the pleasure of itl.
+He also had in the past gotten most animals severely punished and banished from the pond, despite their innocence.
+Above all, he was a master flatterer who could easily get former victims to support him and his countless schemes.
+Alas, the animals that lived by the pond accepted the Monitor Lizard’s evil ways.
+They considered it as inevitable.
+Possibly, because they dreaded him.
 Then a day of reckoning emerged.

-The Monitor Lizard, was now aware of the wholesale stupidity of his claim and visibility of his smear against Toad as well as noticing the satisfaction the other animals felt that he was finally exposed for what he indeed was, he hated himself virulently for it.
-He tried to fight back by deflecting attention to the Egret accusing it of being a spy.
-But the Pond Skater would not have it, “We all know the Egret comes and goes with the seasons and has done so since forever.
+The Monitor Lizard, was now aware of the wholesale stupidity of his claim and smear against Toad.
+He also noticed the satisfaction the other animals felt that someone finally exposed him for what he indeed was.
+And he hated himself virulently for it.
+He tried to fight back by deflecting attention to the Egret, accusing it of being a spy.
+But the Pond Skater would not have it.
+“We all know the Egret comes and goes with the seasons and has done so since forever.
 He has never caused us any trouble.”
-The Monitor Lizard was now smothered with the reality that any lie or deceit he spun to the animals would be effectively countered and ridiculed.
+The Monitor Lizard was now smothered with a harsh reality.
+Any lie or deceit he spun, the animals would effectively counter and ridicule.

 Be Good, not Lucky